Motörhead

-Motörhead released 23 studio albums, 10 live recordings, 12 compilation albums and five EPs over a career spanning 40 years.
+Motörhead released 22 studio albums, 10 live recordings, 12 compilation albums and five EPs over a career spanning 40 years.
 Usually a power trio, they had particular success in the early 1980s with several successful singles in the UK Top 40 chart.
-The albums Overkill, Bomber, Ace of Spades and, particularly, the live album No Sleep 'til Hammersmith cemented Motörhead's reputation as a top-tier rock band.
+The albums Overkill, Bomber (both 1979), Ace of Spades (1980) and, particularly, the live album No Sleep 'til Hammersmith (1981) cemented Motörhead's reputation as a top-tier rock band.
 The band are ranked number 26 on VH1's 100 Greatest Artists of Hard Rock.
-As of 2016, they have sold more than 15 million albums worldwide.
+By 2025, the band has sold more than 25 million albums worldwide.

 Most often classified as heavy metal, Motörhead has been credited with being part of and influencing numerous musical scenes, thrash metal and speed metal especially.
 Lemmy, however, always insisted that they were a rock and roll band.
-He said that they had more in common with punk bands, but with their own unique sound, Motörhead is embraced in both punk and metal scenes.
-Their lyrics typically covered such topics as war, good versus evil, abuse of power, promiscuous sex, substance abuse and, most famously, gambling, the last theme being the focus of their hit song "Ace of Spades".
+He said they had more in common with punk bands, but with their own unique sound, Motörhead is embraced in both punk and metal scenes.
+Their lyrics typically covered such topics as war, good and evil, abuse of power, promiscuity, substance abuse and, most famously, gambling, the last theme being the focus of their hit song "Ace of Spades".

 Lemmy died on 28 December 2015 from cardiac arrhythmia and congestive heart failure, after being diagnosed with prostate cancer.
-The day after his death, drummer Mikkey Dee and guitarist Phil Campbell both confirmed that Motörhead had disbanded.
+The day after his death, longtime members Dee and Campbell both confirmed that Motörhead had disbanded.
 By 2018, all three members of Motörhead's best-known line-up (Lemmy, Taylor and Clarke) had died.